 Our local wants to organize a training and we have an instructor, but we need financial assistance.
 Can the TTF help?

 Yes!
 Our Course Reimbursement program offers a reimbursement to locals offering their own craft safety and skills training.
 Reimbursements are intended to help defray the cost of providing group training and must meet a minimim of five students.
 A local union officer must submit the application prior to training.
 Refer to the Course Reimbursement page for the application acceptance schedule.
 We will notify you once the application is approved and let you know which expenses we can reimburse.
 Click here to see a sample of a complete Course Reimbursement Application.

 Our local has funding for a course, but we don’t have a trainer.
 Can the TTF help?

 Yes!
 A local officer can request a list of trainers who can teach a specific craft or topic.
 We will search our Trainer Database for the trainers that match the criteria and send it out to them.
 The TTF doesn’t recommend which trainer to use; it is up to the local to decide who best meets their needs.

 Can you reimburse for industry certifications?

 Yes!
-We reimburse exam fees for successfully obtaining these certifications: AED; CTS; ETCP Arena Rigger, Theater Rigger, Entertainment Electrician, Portable Power Distribution Technician; and SPRAT.
-Include a copy of your certification and a copy of your exam payment receipt when you submit your Certification Reimbursement application .
+We reimburse individuals the cost of exam fees for successfully obtaining these certifications: AED; CTS; ETCP Arena Rigger, Theater Rigger, Entertainment Electrician, Portable Power Distribution Technician; and SPRAT.
+Include a copy of your certification and a copy of your exam payment receipt when you submit your Certification Reimbursement application.